-- 2.41 The licence for a nuclear installation should include the following elements (unless specified elsewhere in the legal and regulatory framework): - (a) A unique licence identification. - (b) The name of the issuing authority, the laws and regulations under which the licence is issued, the official designations of those who are empowered to issue the licence (e.g. whose signature is on the licence) and the authority to which the licensee will be accountable. - (c) The name of the individual or organization legally responsible for the licensed installation or activity. - (d) A sufficiently detailed description of the nuclear installation, its location and its activities, including a clear depiction and description of the site boundaries, and supporting drawings, as appropriate. - (e) The maximum allowable inventories of radioactive sources, including for any authorized future expansion of the installation, if relevant. - (f) The procedure for notifying the regulatory body of any modifications that are significant to safety. - (g) The obligations of the licensee with respect to both safety at the installation and the safety of its equipment, radiation sources, personnel, the public and the environment. - (h) Any limits on operation and use (e.g. dose limits, dose constraints, discharge limits, emergency action levels, limits on the duration of the licence). - (i) Any separate additional authorizations that the licensee is required to obtain from the regulatory body. - (j) The procedure for reporting events and incidents at the installation. - (k) The procedure for providing routine reports to the regulatory body. - (l) The requirements for retention of records by the person or organization responsible for the nuclear installation, including the time periods for which records should be retained.
+2.372.41 The licence for a nuclear installation should include the following elements (unless specified elsewhere in the legal and regulatory framework):

+- (a) A unique licence identification. - (b) The name of the issuing authority; the laws and regulations under which the licence is issued; the official designations of those who are empowered by those laws or regulations to issue the licence and(e.g. whose signature and stamp should appearis on the licence; and the authority to which the licensee will be accountable under the terms of the licence. - (c) Identification The name of the individual or organization legally responsible for the licensed installation or activity. - (d) A sufficiently detailed description of the nuclear installation, its location and its activities, including a clear depiction and description of the site boundaries, and other supporting drawings, as appropriate. - (e) The maximum allowable inventories of radioactive sources, including the identification of for any authorized future expansion of the installation, if relevant. - (f) The procedure for notifying the regulatory body of any modifications that are significant to safety. - (g) The obligations of the licensee with respect to both safety at the installation and the safety of its equipment, radiation source(s), sources, personnel, the public and the environment. - (h) Any limits on operation and use (e.g. dose limits, dose constraints, discharge limits, emergency action levels, limits on the duration of the licence).

-- (m) Any requirements for nuclear security at the installation. - (n) The requirements for the arrangements for emergency preparedness and response. - (o) The procedures for changing any information stated in the licence. - (p) The documentary basis (i.e. the documents in support of the application and those used by the regulatory body in the review and assessment process, which together form the basis for issuing the licence). - (q) The relationship to other licences, for example whether the licence is contingent upon a prior authorization or is a prerequisite for a future authorization.
-Mechanisms should be established so that expiry of an authorization is avoided (if an expiry date is established by the regulatory regime). - (r) Procedures for challenging the licence or part of the licence. - (s) Licence conditions dealing with safety aspects of the installation and its activities. - (t) The duration of the licence. - 2.42 The licence conditions (see paras 2.17 and 2.18) may include or refer to: technical limits and conditions; a system for reporting events, modifications and incidents to the regulatory body; and other requirements, depending on the magnitude of the risk, the nature of the nuclear installation, the activities performed and the stage in the nuclear installation's lifetime.
-Further recommendations are provided in Section 3.
+- (i) Any separate additional authorizations that the licensee is required to obtain from the regulatory body. - (j) The procedure for reporting events and incidents at the installation. - (k) The procedure for providing routine reports to the regulatory body. - (l) The requirements for retention of records by the person or organization responsible for the nuclear installation-and-its activities, including the time periods for which records should be retained. - (m) The Any requirements for nuclear security at the installation. - (n) The requirements for the arrangements for emergency preparedness and response. - (o) The procedures for changing any information stated in the licence. - (o)(p) The documentary basis: (i.e. the documents in support of the application and those prepared and used by the regulatory body in the review and assessment process, which together form the basis for issuing the licence.). - (p)(q) The relationship to other licences; that is, for example whether the licence is contingent upon a prior authorization or is a prerequisite for a future authorization.
+Mechanisms should be established so that expiry of an authorization is avoided (if an expiry date is established by the regulatory regime). - (q)(r) Procedures for, information about and identification of the legal framework Procedures for challenging the licence or part of the licence. - (r)(s) Licence conditions dealing with safety aspects of the installation and its activities. - (s)(t) The lengthduration of the licenselicence. - The licence conditions (see paras 2.16-17 and 2.18) may include or refer to: technical limits and conditions; a system for reporting events, modifications and incidents to the regulatory body; and other requirements, depending on the magnitude of the risk, the nature of the nuclear installation, the activities performed and the stage in the nuclear installation's lifetime.
+More Further recommendations are provided in Section 3.

-PUBLIC PARTICIPATION IN THE LICENSING PROCESS FOR A NUCLEAR INSTALLATION
+PUBLIC PARTICIPATION IN THE LICENSING OF PROCESS FOR A NUCLEAR INSTALLATIONSINSTALLATION